How to Troubleshoot High Java CPU Usage Issues

 Modern JVMs (1.5 and higher) support Java Management Instrumentation (JMX) APIs.
 According to Wikipedia, Java Management Extensions is a Java technology that supplies tools for managing and monitoring applications, system objects, devices and service-oriented networks.
 Those resources are represented by objects called MBeans (for Managed Bean).
 Managing and monitoring applications can be designed and developed using the Java Dynamic Management Kit.

-Using JMX, Java monitoring tools can explore what threads are running in the JVM, the state of each thread, the CPU usage of each thread etc. By periodically collecting these statistics, monitoring tools can correlate thread level performance information with the CPU usage of the Java application and answer the question “Why is the Java application taking high CPU?“.
+Using JMX, Java monitoring tools can explore what threads are running in the JVM, the state of each thread, the CPU usage of each thread, etc. By periodically collecting these statistics, monitoring tools can correlate thread-level performance information with the CPU usage of the Java application and answer the question “Why is the Java application taking high CPU?“.

 The existence of any high or medium CPU thread is indicative of an application bottleneck, i.e., a piece of inefficient code that is executing frequently and taking up CPU.
 In this example, there is one high CPU thread.

 If the thread is assigned a name in the application, the thread name is shown on the left-hand side of Figure 2 and the detailed stack trace is on the right-hand side.
-This information gives operations staff and developers exactly what they need to identify the cause of high CPU usage.
+This information gives operations staff, service desk support, and developers exactly what they need to identify the cause of high CPU usage.
 The exact class, method and line of code can be determined.

-Historical information captured about the JVM’s CPU usage and individual threads’ CPU usage can be used to determine what is the real cause of the Java application’s high CPU usage.
-You will no longer need to restart the application and hope that the problem goes away.
+Historical information captured about the JVM’s CPU usage and individual threads’ CPU usage can be used to determine the real cause of the Java application’s high CPU usage.
+If you have this information available, you will no longer need to restart the application and hope that the problem goes away.